nautobot/nautobot/docs/configuration/required-settings.md

 !!! note
     It is possible to have only one or the other Redis configurations to use Sentinel functionality.
-It is possible for example to have the webhook use sentinel via `HOST`/`PORT` and for caching to use Sentinel via `SENTINELS`/`SENTINEL_SERVICE`.
+It is possible for example to have the tasks database use sentinel via `HOST`/`PORT` and for caching to use Sentinel via `SENTINELS`/`SENTINEL_SERVICE`.